belgattitude/soluble-japha/doc/language_recipes.md

-## Recipes
+# Recipes

-### JDBC example
+## JDBC example

-Demonstrate usage of JDBC as it still is a very popular example in Java.
+Demonstrate the usage of JDBC as it still is a very popular example in Java.

+!!! warning
-> Note that iterating over large resultset with the bridge in that way
-> is very expensive in terms of performance.
-See the [considerations](https://github.com/belgattitude/soluble-japha#considerations)
+    Note that iterating over large resultsets with the bridge as illustrated on this example is very expensive in terms of performance.
+See the performance and best practices to learn more
-> and eventually refer to the [JDBCPerformanceTest.php](https://github.com/belgattitude/soluble-japha/blob/master/test/src/SolubleTest/Japha/Db/JDBCPerformanceTest.php) test script for
-> alternatives.

 Ensure your servlet installation can [locate the JDBC driver](https://github.com/belgattitude/php-java-bridge/tree/master/init-scripts) and try :

 ```php